mrcheidel/time-object-db/README.md

 - Fetch metric objects from a period time (between fromEpoc and toEpoc).
 - Delete metric objects from a specific time value.
 - Complete clean a metric collection

+This database emit 5 events

+- insert => When a new object is inserted
+- delete => When a object has been deleted
+- index => When a index is updated or created
+- clear => When a metric is deleted
+- read => When a new query has been executed.

 ### Development notes: